rssalerno/SonosAmpJuiceTasmota/README.md

   - A player's amplifier may turn on upon being added to a group even when the group is not playing anything.
 It will turn off after `stopTimeout` if the group does not begin playing something in the meantime.

 ## Acknowledgement
 Forked from https://github.com/geeeyetee/SonosAmpJuicePi which is based on work done by Jimmy Shimizu (https://github.com/jishi/).
-Thanks for your inspiration.
+Thank you for your inspiration.

 ## More
 [Announcement post](https://en.community.sonos.com/  TBD